Sillybutts/PumpActionSkewer/README.md

 https://www.youtube.com/watch?v=IUbI1ZVeWzk

 This kit replaces about half of the parts in the Skewer to make it pump action, like a Talon Claw.
-The replaced or new parts are marked in red in the second picture of this listing.
+The replaced or new parts are marked in red in the third picture of this listing.

 ### ASSEMBLY NUT PLACEMENT PHOTOS ARE PROVIDED